magentabusiness/magentabusiness.github.io/docs/iot-gateway/what-is-iot-gateway.md

 In-memory queue minimizes the IO operations but may lose messages in case of gateway process restart.
 Persistent file storage survives the restart of the process but executes IO operations to the file system.

-**ThingsBoard Client**
+**IoT Hub Client**

-The Gateway communicates to ThingsBoard via MQTT protocol and uses API described [here](/docs/reference/gateway-mqtt-api/).
+The Gateway communicates to IoT Hub via MQTT protocol and uses API described [here](/docs/reference/gateway-mqtt-api/).
-ThingsBoard Client is a separate thread that polls Event Storage and delivers messages once connection to ThingsBoard is active.
+IoT Hub Client is a separate thread that polls Event Storage and delivers messages once connection to IoT Hub is active.
-ThingsBoard Client supports monitoring of the connectivity, batching the events for performance improvement and many other features.
+IoT Hub Client supports monitoring of the connectivity, batching the events for performance improvement and many other features.

 **Gateway Service**

-The Gateway Service is responsible for bootstrapping the Connectors, Event Storage and ThingsBoard Client.
+The Gateway Service is responsible for bootstrapping the Connectors, Event Storage and IoT Hub Client.
-This Service collects and periodically reports statistics to ThingsBoard about incoming messages and connected devices.
+This Service collects and periodically reports statistics to IoT Hub about incoming messages and connected devices.
 Gateway Service persists list of connected devices to be able to re-subscribe to device configuration updates in case of the restart of the gateway.

 ## Project Roadmap